rbouckaert/MEP-tutorial/README.md

 plot.
 In order to do so, load the XML file into BEAUti, select the priors-tab and change the tree prior from coalescent with constant population size to coalescent with Bayesian skyline.
-Note that an extra item is added to the priors called ‘Markov chained population sizes’ which is a prior that ensures dependence between population sizes.
+Note that an extra item is added to the priors called `Markov chained population sizes` which is a prior that ensures dependence between population sizes.

 <figure>